SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 $

 From this result, we can see that all ticks are affected by the funding rate in the same way.

+= Conclusion

+While existing yield-bearing synthetic dollar tokens and stablecoins suffer from centralization and opacity, this paper demonstrates that it is possible to implement a fully decentralized protocol which is gas-efficient and generates consistent yield for its users.
+This novel algorithmic approach solves the main challenges faced by the constrained on-chain nature of decentralized applications and provides a robust, secure and transparent model for the creation of a synthetic dollar token.

 = Glossary